yonkahlon/Zenject/README.md

 * Optional dependencies
 * Support for building dynamic object graphs at runtime using factories
 * Injection across different Unity scenes
+* Convention based binding, based on class name, namespace, or any other criteria
 * Support for global, project-wide bindings to add dependencies for all scenes
 * "Scene Decorators" which allow adding functionality to a different scene without changing it directly
 * Ability to validate object graphs at editor time including dynamic object graphs created via factories
 * Nested Containers aka Sub-Containers
 * Support for Commands and Signals
 * Ability to easily define discrete 'islands' of dependencies using 'Facade' classes
-* Ability to automatically add bindings by dropping `ZenjectBinding` on a game object in your scene
+* Ability to automatically add bindings within your scene by dropping `ZenjectBinding` components on to game objects
 * Auto-Mocking using the Moq library

 ## <a id="installation"></a>Installation